Bainbridge Island, Washington: Geography

 Bainbridge Island was formed during the last ice age—13,000 to 15,000 years ago—when the 3000 ft Vashon Glacier scraped out the Puget Sound and Hood Canal basins.

 Bainbridge Island is in the Puget Sound Basin, east of the Kitsap Peninsula, directly east of the Manette Peninsula and west of Seattle.
 The island is about 5 mi wide and 10 mi long, encompassing nearly 17778 acre, and is one of Puget Sound's larger islands.

 Bainbridge Island shorelines border the main body of Puget Sound, as well as Port Orchard Bay, a large protected embayment, and two high-current tidal passages, Rich Passage and Agate Pass.
 The island has an irregular coastline of approximately 53 mi, with numerous bays and inlets and a significant diversity of other coastal land forms, including spits, bluffs, dunes, lagoons, cuspate forelands, tombolos, tide flats, streams and tidal deltas, islands, and rocky outcrops.
 The high point is 425 ft Toe Jam Hill.
+Springbrook Creek is among the island's largest streams.

+Restoration Point, the southeast tip of the island, was previously on the seabed of Puget Sound, but was raised 23 feet (7 meters) during an earthquake about 1,100 years ago, likely causing a tsunami.

 On the Kitsap Peninsula, Bremerton and Poulsbo lie across the Port Orchard channel to the west, and the city of Port Orchard lies across Rich Passage to the south.
 Despite the short distance over water and significant commuting population between Bremerton and Bainbridge Island, proposals to construct a bridge have been resisted on the Bainbridge side for various reasons.

 The island is quite hilly and hosts the Chilly Hilly bicycle ride every February.